hyperledger-archives/grid-rfcs/0000-catalog.md

 - CatalogCreate - create a catalog and store it in state
 - CatalogUpdate - update a catalog in state
-- \*CatalogDelete - deletes a catalog from state and associated catalog_products
+- CatalogDelete - deletes a catalog from state and associated catalog_products

 **catalog_product actions:**

 - CatalogProductCreate - create a catalog_product and stores it in state
 - CatalogProductUpdate - updates a catalog_product in state
 - CatalogProductDelete - delete a catalog_product from state

-**catalog_product operation:**

-- \*CatalogProductSetStatus - changes the "status" of a catalog_product to an active, inactive, or discontinued state
+- CatalogProductSetStatus - changes the "status" of a catalog_product to an active, inactive, or discontinued state

-The catalog_product actions/operation will accept a parameter list of the catalogs the operation should be performed on.
+The CatalogProductSetStatus action will accept a parameter list of the catalogs the action should be performed on.
 Meaning Activate, Deactivate, or Discontinue can be performed on a single, multiple, or all catalogs that an organization has.

-_`*` indicates that the action/operation can affect more than one catalog_product._

 ## Permissions